A. 12.1 Operational procedures and responsibilities

 - All vulnerabilities identified in the VA Scan shall be remediated by according to the Remediation timeline.

-- The System Owners shall inform IT Security Team regarding the completion of vulnerability remediation.
+- The System Owners shall inform the IT Security Team regarding the completion of vulnerability remediation.

 - Vulnerabilities that cannot be actioned within the defined timeframe will need an exception approved.